 Essential Supplies:

-• Sharp floral scissors
+• Sharp floral scissors – essential for clean cuts and precise arranging.

 A home conservatory turned DIY flower prep station, with plastic buckets of flowers on wooden shelves, a vintage ladder with dried flowers and photos, and a workbench with tools and wedding timeline, all bathed in soft morning light.